mclibra/flippx-services/src/api/admin/megamillion-management/README.md

    - Megamillion tickets have a fixed price of $2 per ticket
    - Each ticket contains 5 numbers (from 1-70) and 1 mega ball number (from 1-25)
    - Winning numbers breakdown includes both regular numbers and mega ball numbers

+9. **Default Jackpot Amount**:
+   - The default jackpot amount is used when creating new MEGAMILLION lotteries
+   - If no default is configured, the system uses 1,000,000 (1 million) as the default
+   - Admins can set/update the default jackpot amount using the default-jackpot endpoints
+   - When manually creating a lottery via the create endpoint, if `jackpotAmount` is not provided, the configured default will be used
+   - The default jackpot amount applies to all newly created MEGAMILLION lotteries automatically

 ---